Continuing Education Activity

 CMV

 The histological features of biopsies taken from the rectum are nonspecific and cannot differentiate syphilitic proctitis and lymphogranuloma venereum.
-Laboratory tests, including serology and PCR, are essential in making such differentiation.
+Laboratory tests, including serology and polymerase chain reaction, are essential in making such differentiation.

 History and Physical

 Detailed medical history and identification of exposure risks are helpful in the diagnosis.
-It is essential to mention here that individuals with sickle cell anemia, hemolytic anemia, immunosuppression (corticosteroids, chemotherapy, and AIDS), and extremity of age are at a higher risk of Salmonella infection.
+Individuals with sickle cell anemia, hemolytic anemia, immunosuppression (corticosteroids, chemotherapy, and AIDS), and extremity of age are at a higher risk of Salmonella infection.
 Patients with bacterial colitis present with nonspecific symptoms, including diarrhea, fever, tenesmus, and abdominal pain.
 Patients with Yersinia enterocolitica infection may present a syndrome indistinguishable from acute appendicitis (mesenteric adenitis, mild fever, and ileocecal tenderness).

 Patients with Mycobacterial tuberculosis may present with abdominal pain, blood per rectum, fever, sweating, tiredness, and pallor.
-They may give a past medical history of the treatment of pulmonary tuberculosis.
-They may have abdominal tenderness in the right iliac fossa (the ileocecal area is the most commonly involved site in intestinal tuberculosis).[18]
+They may give a past medical history of the treatment of pulmonary tuberculosis and may have abdominal tenderness in the right iliac fossa (the ileocecal area is the most commonly involved site in intestinal tuberculosis).[18]

 Viral colitis (Norovirus, Rotavirus, and Adenovirus) is common in infants and young children.
 Affected patients present with nausea, vomiting, watery diarrhea, and abdominal pain.
 CMV infection is frequently symptomatic in immune-competent patients.
 Again, symptoms are usually nonspecific, including diarrhea, abdominal pain, fever, malaise, rectal bleeding, and weight loss.
 However, hematochezia and diarrhea are the most frequent symptoms.
 Based on clinical presentation, it is difficult to distinguish between ulcerative colitis and CMV colitis.[14]